AdobeDocs/journey-optimizer.en/help/using/rn/new-canvas.md

 * A **re-designed journey canvas** made for a modernized UI experience
 * A **live reporting** UI directly available in the journey canvas

+>[!AVAILABILITY]
+>
+>Be aware that the rollout for this feature will be progressive.
+You might not see the changes right away.

 ## Updates on the journey model

 The new journey model will live alongside the existing one, meaning that there will be journeys using **two different models**: